IEDB/tetramer-validator/README.md

 flask run
 ```

 By default, Flask will launch apps on `http://127.0.0.1:5000/`.
 Enter this address in your browser.

-## General Instructions
+## General Usage Instructions
 1. Please enter MHC molecule and peptide sequence.
 Both of these fields are required.
 Optionally, one can enter modification information.
 2. MHC molecule name should be chosen to conform to [MHC Restriction ontology](https://www.ebi.ac.uk/ols/ontologies/mro).
 3. Modification Position field should be a comma separated list of amino acid letter followed by position number (e.g. F1, S10, S300).
 Each modification position should be of the format `<amino acid><position>`